 WooCommerce – By default, WooCommerce supports PayPal and Strips payment methods.
 You can add other methods also with WooCommerce as it even supports regional payment services.
 Any payment company can easily make its account with WooCommerce.
 Plus, WooCommerce is self-hosted that means you don’t have to pay an extra transactional fee.

 Shopify – This one offers you multiple different payment gateways, even Shopify development has its own payment system powered by Stripe.
-You can use third party payment gateways also, but for them, you have to pay an extra 2% on every transaction which can be reduced up to .5% by upgrading to advanced plan.
+You can use third-party payment gateways also, but for them, you have to pay an extra 2% on every transaction which can be reduced up to .5% by upgrading to an advanced plan.

 Result – It’s a tie.